 such as outpatient, residential and self-help groups.

+Counseling services are offered with Kendell Jones, MSW, and Mary MInott, LICSW, experts in adolescent development, mental health and substance use disorders.
 All counseling sessions are confidential and free.
 We support students in setting and meeting their own goals.
 Consultation and counseling is available for all students and their family members to address tobacco, marijuana, alcohol, prescription and other drug use and associated risk behaviors.

 Parent Resource Advocate